Thirisha-s/Ex02-Outlier/README.md

 (4) for the data set height_weight.csv find the following

-    (i) Using IQR detect weight outliers and print them

-    (ii) Using IQR, detect height outliers and print them
+    (i) Using IQR detect weight outliers and print them (ii) Using IQR, detect height outliers and print them

+# Aim:
+TO detect and remove the outliers in the given data set and save the final data.

 # ALGORITHM:
 # STEP 1:
 Read the given Data.